strapdata/elassandra/docs/elassandra/source/operations.rst

 The search strategy
 ...................

 Elassandra supports various search strategies to distribute a search request over the Elasticsearch cluster.
-A search strategy is configured at index-level with the ``index.search_strategy_class`` parameter.
+A search strategy is configured at index-level with the ``index.search_strategy_class`` dynamic parameter.

 +-----------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------+
 | Strategy                                                                    | Description                                                                                                                        |